aqeebhussain122/hpc-offensive-security/readme.md

 To access the Client Side Attacks Presentation, please download this from Google Drive: https://docs.google.com/presentation/d/1ZBhnpL0adxNhl0IXYRV3IJqtVl2bNfN4/edit?usp=sharing&ouid=115923885052562060968&rtpof=true&sd=true

-The slide could not be uploaded because the file size was too large.
+The slide could not be uploaded here because the file size was too large, it contains 2 demonstration videos of client side attacks.